 BRIAN (Brain TumouR Information and Analysis Network), designed and led by people living with brain tumours (adults and children) and their carers, is our free global web-app enabling patients to connect, make better-informed decisions about the disease and accelerate research to find a cure.
 BRIAN offers day-to-day strategies, hints and tips to help you move forward.

-Currently, we are asking for patients to give us access to their medical records to help us build BRIAN.
+Currently, we are asking for patients with primary brain tumours to give us access to their medical records to help us build BRIAN.
 So, where possible, the person with the brain tumour should complete the consent form themselves.
 Only the person with the legal authority to make medical decisions should complete the form.
 This is usually the patient but can also be parents (if the person is under 16) or someone with lasting/enduring power of attorney for the patient.

 Can a family member or carer access BRIAN?